arangodb/docs/3.7/http/general.md

 `GET /_admin/server/jwt`

-A successful response contains a JSON with the "result" field and an "error" field containing _false_.
-The field _result_ contains the sub-fields _active_ and _passive_, which contain the sha256 hashes of the loaded secrets.
+A successful response contains a JSON with the `result` field and an `error` field containing `false`.
+The field `result` contains the sub-fields `active` and `passive`, which contain the SHA 256 hashes of the loaded secrets.
-The _field_ active is always an object, the field _passive_ is always an array of objects.
-However, _passive_ may be an empty array if there is only an active secret but no passive ones.
+The `field` active is always an object, the field `passive` is always an array of objects.
+However, `passive` may be an empty array if there is only an active secret but no passive ones.

 ```json
 {